chaoticzeros/halo-sapp-docs/setup/index.rst

    * - SAPP
      - http://halo.isimaginary.com/

-       Choose the version of SAPP that is best for you; use CE for Custom Edition and PC for the standard version of Halo.
+       Choose the relevant version: use CE for Custom Edition and PC for the standard version of Halo.

-   * - Dedicated server
+   * - Dedicated server application
      - Comes preinstalled with Halo CE.
-Also included in the SAPP download above.
+Also included with the SAPP download above.
        (you will also want Wine if you are *not* using Windows; requires an x86compatible processor)

    * - Maps